Frequently Asked Questions (FAQs)

 What is the application fee?

-What if I am interested in applying for admission to more than one Master of Laws programme?
+Can I apply for more than one Master of Laws programme at HKU?

-How many copies of transcripts and supporting documents are required if I have made more than one application?
+If I have made more than one application, how many copies of transcripts and supporting documents are required

-Do I need to submit an official/certified true copy of academic transcripts?
+Do I need to submit an official/certified true copy of supporting documentations during the application stage?

-Does HKU accept digital transcript as supporting documents?
-What should I do if my university only provides digital transcripts?
+Does HKU accept electronic or digital transcript as supporting documents?
+What should I do if my university only provides electronic transcripts?

 What should I do if the original transcript(s)/certificate(s) is not in English?